Misc4HD/Dayz-Debug-Script/README.md

     [] ExecVM "Scripts\custom_monitor.sqf";

-8.Edit the name of the server "yourservername"
+8.Edit the name of the server "yourservername" and "yourserverwebsite"